1895 Cardiganshire County Council election: Aldermanic Vacancies 1895-1901

-By-elections
+1895 by-elections following the election of aldermen

 Aberystwyth Division 4 by-election

 The Liberals comfortably retained the seat although the Aberystwyth Observer complained that the Conservatives 'made no special effort' to support their candidate.

 Llanarth by-election

 Following the appointment of Morgan Evans as alderman, James Evans of Esgerwenfawr was selected as a candidate by the local Liberals, and was returned unopposed.

 Llanwnen by-election

 The Liberals narrowly held the seat following the election of T.H.R.
 Hughes as alderman.

 Penbryn by-election

 Following the appointment of Dr Enoch Davies as alderman, the previous member, Peter R. Beynon won the by-election.